Kentucky, KY

 Kentucky Housing Choice Voucher (HCV) Program #

-Kentucky offers a variety of rental assistance programs to assist families across Kentucky in securing affordable rental housing.
+Kentucky offers a variety of rental assistance programs to assist very low-income families, the elderly, and the disabled across Kentucky in securing affordable rental housing.
 The most common one is the Housing Choice Voucher (HCV) Program.

 HCV is available only for tenants with incomes no greater than 80% of the area median income and tenants generally pay rent no more than 30% of their income.